scrudgey/DJ2020/serialization.md

 But is that the case?
 We always need some post process to create gameobjects, load assets, etc.

 # The crux of the problem

 **Problem: how are we supposed to serialize / deserialize this state?**

 We always run into the problem of serializing anything that contains a reference to a scriptableobject spec.
 If it doesn't reference a scriptable object, then we have the problem of serializing something with references to assets.
+The real problem is about how we handle templating, ser/de, and asset references.

 **Question: how does this problem present today?**

 Answer: So far we have avoided serializing `GameData`.
 But as soon as we do, we will encounter the above issue.

 In `LevelData`, we do resource pathing / loading to store the klaxon sound.
+In this case, we are serializing a path to a template asset.

 In `NPCData`, a scriptable object template, we store instances of GunInstance.
+In this case, a template asset is storing mutable data.

+We are mixing both concepts, causing confusion.

 The question of when and how we reset state based on spec is important, because it will affect decisions.